jacksonhull/simplendas-jurisdictions/README.md

 Simple NDA's is about nothing more than simple NDA's.

-To create or modify an NDA for use in your jurisdiction, follow these guidelines and submit a pull request.
+To create or modify an NDA for use in your Jurisdiction, follow these guidelines and submit a pull request.

 ## Regions and Jurisdictions
 A Region is a country, as defined by the [two-digit ISO country codes](http://en.wikipedia.org/wiki/ISO_3166-1).